hss-dev/CRIS-Connect/README.md

 CRIS Reporting to PACS: When these events happens in CRIS Reporting it will send the following commands:

-    Report opened                       - "EVENT" command will be sent with accession, domain examCode, nhs and chi fields if available Report saved (verified or finished) - "COMMIT" and "RELEASE" commands will be sent with accession and domain
+    Report opened                       - "EVENT" command will be sent with accession, domain examCode, nhs and chi fields if available, also remoteImage (boolean) can be set if the image is remote.
+    Report saved (verified or finished) - "COMMIT" and "RELEASE" commands will be sent with accession and domain, also remoteImage (boolean) can be set if the image is remote.
     Log in                              - "LOGIN" command with domain Log out                             - "LOGOUT" command with domain.
     Report skipped, canceled or exits   - "RELEASE" commands will be sent with accession and domain.